No One Gonna Love You

 "No One Gonna Love You" is a song recorded by American singer Jennifer Hudson.
 It was written by Rich Harrison who also produced the song.
 It is the second US single from her second album I Remember Me.
 It impacted radio in the United States on May 24, 2011.
 This song has also been sampled by J. Cole in the single "Crooked Smile" off his Born Sinner album.

 Background

-According to Thomas Conner from Chicago Sun-Times, "the producer Rich Harrison dials everything back, including an interesting plunky muted piano, to showcase Hudson's voice, which builds slowly from ditty to diva in less than four minutes and never boils over."
+"No One Gonna Love You" was written and produced by Rich Harrison.
+Hudson has expressed that the record was one of the songs she was most excited about recording for parent album I Remember Me.
+She highlighted its Mary J. Blige-inspired feel and noted that it was a favorite of her son's.
+Regarding the song's composition, Thomas Conner from The Chicago Sun-Times commented: "Harrison dials everything back, including an interesting plunky muted piano, to showcase Hudson's voice, which builds slowly from ditty to diva in less than four minutes and never boils over."

 Promotion

 Hudson performed "No One Gonna Love You" on the Late Show with David Letterman on June 16, 2011.

 Chart performance

 The song has reached number 23 on the Hot R&B/Hip-Hop Songs and number 19 on the Hot Dance Club Songs.